 Xena has kindly been adopted by Matthew, by Athena, GO Nautica & Turtlee Green, for Matthew, for Andy by Katrina Denyer, by Reeves, for Isabell by Thomas Brockhausen, for Xenia by Petra, by Marina Libro, for Sarah by Dana Cerone, by Carolyn Pitman, for Alina by Carroll Lockett, by Pavel Jurisica & Petr Liko, for Nicole by Dajana, by Paul, Lauren Salter, and by Pleun Bo Wolters.

 Xena arrived at the Marine Turtle Rescue Centre after a journeying on two sea planes and a speed boat!
-She has been rehabilitating at Atoll Marine Centre all this while, but recently started deteriorating.
+She has been rehabilitating at Atoll Marine Centre since late 2019, but recently started deteriorating.
 She refused food, started to lose weight and showed signs of shifting buoyancy issues.
 She was transferred to the Rescue Centre so we can provide the veterinary care she needs.

 On her first day she refused fish but did eat 2 crabs quite vigorously, so that is encouraging.
 She will have a full diagnostic workup, inlcuding x-rays and ultrasound, plus faecal analysis.
 Her initial blood sample was encouraging – no signs of anaemia but we still need to manually assess her cells under the microscope.